CRowdCLassic/Documentation/Roadmap.md

 - Putting online Minimum Viable Product (MVP) to visualize the idea
 - Start a marketing campaign to promote the project
 - Implement measures for mitigating common attacks:
   * Merged or Triple-Purpose Mining against 51% and similar
   * Zawy's LWMA2 algorithm against mining difficulty droping

 ### 2019 Q3
 - Moving to POW/POS/MN code for full technology experience
-- Alpha version of the project
+- Alpha version of the project:
   * Implementing UNA - Community Management System
   * Implementing BitShares - the code base behind CryptoBridge and other serious projects
   * Addind Know Your Customer (KYC) and other user management services through Janrain
   * Consulting with an attorney office with experience in IPO/ICO/STO field

 ### 2019 Q4
 - Beta version of the project